-If a student is involved with alcohol, drugs, or cigarettes, including e-cigarettes and vaporizers during any school activity, they will be referred to school administration, parents will be contacted immediately.
-An interview with the student in conjunction with the evidence will determine a course of action ranging from referral to the school counsellor, suspension, or contacting the police authorities.
+If a student is involved with alcohol, drugs, or cigarettes, including e-cigarettes and vaporizers during any school activity, they will be referred to school administration, and parents will be contacted immediately.
+The student code of conduct will be followed as required.